serhiitrofymchuk/AppiumChallenge/README.md

 ### Test Execution

+#### Local Test Run

+To execute the tests **locally**, an Appium server should be up and running on your local machine, as well as an emulator device.
+The Appium settings in the file or provided via the command line should match your server settings.
+The emulator device should have an image architecture compatible with the app under test.

+#### SauceLabs Test Run

+To run the tests on the **SauceLabs** cloud environment, the appropriate Appium settings should be configured.
+An example of the configuration can be found in the Appium configuration file.
+The SauceLabs has images with architecture compatible with the app only in its emulator devices that have Android version 8.1.
+So, make sure to select this type of device in the configuration.

 The auto tests run with **Maven**:

     mvn clean test

-The Appium server, as written above, starts programmatically, so make sure that the port set in the configuration file or provided via the command line is free (`:4723` by default, if your Appium server is running with this port, then shut down it before running the tests).

-#### Testing on an Emulator Device

-The emulator device should have an Android version and image architecture compatible with the app under test.
-Obviously, it should match the device capabilities settings configured in the appium-config.properties file or provided via the command line.
-And it should be up and running, of course :)

 #### Cucumber Tags